tfiers/jupytray/ReadMe.md

 <img src="https://img.icons8.com/windows/32/000000/windows-10.png"/> This app is made for Windows.

-It should be portable to Mac/Linux with only minor modifications to the source code and the below usage instructions, as:
+(It should be portable to Mac/Linux, as the GUI uses the cross-platform 'Qt' framework.
-1. The tray icon is made with the cross-platform 'Qt' GUI framework.
-2) The source code is quite simple, and hence easy to modify.
+Pull requests for such a port are welcome).

 ## Installation